sus-abuser/api_extender/README.md

 #

 ### HOW TO USE
+####I suggest using a lua minifier to make the entire library fit in 1 line

 You need to copy paste the library at the top of your lua script.

 You can look inside [description.md](https://github.com/sus-abuser/api_extender/blob/main/description.md) for documentation.

 #